o8is/moar/README.md

 1. [Install IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/)
 1. [Download and run Moar](https://gitopia.com/Moar/moar-desktop/releases) from the latest releases.

+After launching the app for the first time it will take a few minutes for interfaces to download.
+You will likely be asked for administrative access twice after launching, this is to setup custom moar domains.

 ## Key Components

 ### DAO (Decentralized Autonomous Organization)